 The Academy of Medical Royal Colleges is the national body that represents and coordinates the UKs 23 Royal Colleges, Colleges and Medical Faculties that in turn represent all the main medical specialities and that award higher professional medical qualifications.
 AoMRC ensures that patients are safely and properly cared for by setting standards for the ways doctors are educated, trained and monitored throughout their careers.

 As part of her role as RCGP Chair, Helen had a high media profile with over 200 TV, 200 radio and 20,000 appearances in printed media (newspapers).
 She sat on national workforce committees, the national emergency pressures panel and met with politicians and policy makers at Dept of Health, NHS England, the General Medical Council, Health Education England, Public Health England, the Care Quality Commission, National Institute of Clinical Excellence, CMOs office and other relevant bodies.
 She was also the Vice Chair of the Academy of Medical Royal Colleges.

 Helen was previously RCGP Honorary Treasurer (2012-16), the first female to hold this position.
 As Honorary Treasurer she had responsibility for all matters related to the College finances and assets including premises, IT and human resources.

-As Chair of the Board of NASP, she is helping shape the direction of this new independent body (to be a registered charity in 2020), establish an academic basis of the social prescribing movement and raise its profile.
+As Chair of the Board of NASP, she is helping shape the direction of this new national registered charity, establishing an academic basis for the social prescribing movement, build sustainable alliances and raise its profile.